Próxima Estación: Esperanza: Music and lyrics

-Chao and features sing in Arabic, English, French, Galician, Portuguese and Spanish on verious songs on the record.
+Chao and features sing in Arabic, English, French, Galician, Portuguese and Spanish on various songs on the record.
 The backing track to "Homens", a tight rap about various kinds of men, written and performed by Brazilian journalist Valeria dos Santos Costa, is identical to the backing track for "Bongo Bong", Chao's successful single from four years earlier; however, in the short documentary film Infinita tristeza (included within the bonus section of his 2002 live DVD Babylonia en Guagua), Chao stated that "Homens" was the song for which the well-known backing track was originally recorded.
+The same backing track also underpins "Mr. Bobby" on this album and "Je ne t'aime plus" on Clandestino (1998).
+"La Primavera" likewise shares its backing music with "Me Gustas Tú", into which it fades directly on the album.

 The final song on the album, "Infinita Tristeza", does not contain any vocals by Chao, but it consists of the same backing track as "Me Gustas Tú", over which several samples and soundbites are layered; most of them come from a cartoon-based TV documentary film about pregnancy and childbirth, produced in 1977 by TVE and aimed at children.
 A number of voice samples from the documentary are looped and repeated throughout the track in Chao's typical fragmented style.